Evert-Sprockel/Greenness-index-calculator/README.md

 ### Calculating the blueness or redness index instead
 By changing the integer that is stored in the variable `indexColor`, you change the index that is calculated.
 As mentioned in the script, the indices `0`, `1` and `2` stand for the red, green and blue channel respectively.
 Changing the `1` by a `0` or a `2` will cause the script to calculate the red or blue index.

+## _Update:_ why calculate the contrast?
+I thought that direct sunlight might affect the greenness ratio, due to blown out highlights and very dark shadows.
+Contrast seems like an objective way to evaluate this.
+However, it doesn't seem like it really has an effect on the greenness index, as shown by the plot included in the project folder.